hazelcast/fraud-detection-onnx/README.md

 # Fraud Analytics Dashboard (Python, SQL and Hazelcast)
 We've included a simple Analytics dashboard built using Streamlit.

-Check the code in `app.py` to see examples of how you can query JSON data stored in Hazelcast with SQL!

 ```
 cd ../python-sql
 ```

-Next, let's create a conda environment with Streamlit, Python 3.9, Hazelcast Python client (along with all of the dependencies needed to run the Fraud Analytics dashboard)
+First, let's create a conda environment with Streamlit, Python 3.9, Hazelcast Python client (along with all of the dependencies needed to run the Fraud Analytics dashboard)
 ```
 conda env create -f environment.yml
 ```
 This will take 1-2 minutes to complete.

-Once it finishes, you can activate the newly created conda environment and run the dashboard by
+you can now activate the newly created conda environment and run the dashboard by

 ```
 conda activate hz-python-sql